ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Building EasyAIBridge — How I Created an AI System That Thinks Like a Data Analyst - <a href="https://medium.com/@imranlodhi_75033/building-easyaibridge-how-i-created-an-ai-system-that-thinks-like-a-data-analyst-681809e2f32c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When “Optimized” Is Slower: Why We Stuck with Native JSON for Our 10MB Context Object - <a href="https://smali-kazmi.medium.com/when-optimized-is-slower-why-we-stuck-with-native-json-for-our-10mb-context-object-2d7dd62e6982?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imranlodhi`**
+✍️ **posted by `Mudaser Ali`**

-<blockquote>When most people hear “AI data analysis,” they imagine typing a question into ChatGPT and getting an instant answer.
- But real-world data…
+<blockquote>The Performance Puzzle: Why We Needed a Solution
 Continue reading on Medium »</blockquote>

 <h3>2.
-MERN Stack 101: The 4-Step Guide I Wish I Had When Building My First API - <a href="https://medium.com/@authn.sapuarachchi/mern-stack-101-the-4-step-guide-i-wish-i-had-when-building-my-first-api-aad1c5332efd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Path to Becoming a Full‑Stack Engineer in 2025 - <a href="https://techpreneurr.medium.com/the-ultimate-path-to-becoming-a-full-stack-engineer-in-2025-43f6f6a38e13?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Authn Sapuarachchi`**
+✍️ **posted by `TechPreneur`**

-<blockquote>💡 Introduction: The API Barrier
+<blockquote>How to think like a product‑minded engineer, not just a framework jockey — with a practical example and honest benchmarks.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Lesson 71: Private Fields & Methods in JavaScript Classes — Truly Private Data - <a href="https://medium.com/@yuvaraj.io/lesson-71-private-fields-methods-in-javascript-classes-truly-private-data-754ef284aed6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lesson 75: Mastering the "this" Keyword in JavaScript - <a href="https://medium.com/@yuvaraj.io/lesson-75-mastering-the-this-keyword-in-javascript-0b0ca8fce339?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Yuvaraj S`**

-<blockquote>Hi everyone 👋
- In this lesson, we’ll see how we can store private properties inside a JavaScript class — also known as private fields.
+<blockquote>If you’ve ever been puzzled about how this works or changes its behavior depending on where it’s used, you’re not alone.
+Even experienced…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Lesson 70: Understanding Classes in JavaScript — The Syntactic Sugar of Constructor Functions - <a href="https://medium.com/@yuvaraj.io/lesson-70-understanding-classes-in-javascript-the-syntactic-sugar-of-constructor-functions-fa479751bfaf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lesson 74: Understanding Prototypes and Class Inheritance in JavaScript - <a href="https://medium.com/@yuvaraj.io/lesson-74-understanding-prototypes-and-class-inheritance-in-javascript-1a9143cea811?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Yuvaraj S`**

-<blockquote>In the previous lesson, we learned about constructor functions and how they help us create multiple objects efficiently using the new…
+<blockquote>Hi everyone 👋
-Continue reading on Medium »</blockquote>
+ In today’s lesson, we’ll dive deep into one of the most powerful yet often misunderstood parts of JavaScript — Prototypes… Continue reading on Medium »</blockquote>

 <h3>5.
-Azure DevOps com Templates Reutilizáveis: Como Estruturar CI/CD sem Repetir Código - <a href="https://robertasoliman.medium.com/azure-devops-com-templates-reutiliz%C3%A1veis-como-estruturar-ci-cd-sem-repetir-c%C3%B3digo-88bae4ae7e62?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NALTH.JS The Security‑First Web Framework You Should Be Using - <a href="https://medium.com/@nalikiru/nalth-js-the-security-first-web-framework-you-should-be-using-3d9323d80335?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roberta Soliman Donofreo`**
+✍️ **posted by `Robbin`**

-<blockquote>Se você trabalha com Kubernetes, ECR e precisa fazer deploy de backend em Go ou frontend em Node.js, provavelmente já se viu em uma…
+<blockquote>An opensource security framework for the web.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Best and most commonly used Node.js packages you should know in 2025. - <a href="https://medium.com/@deepakmukundpur/best-and-most-commonly-used-node-js-packages-you-should-know-in-2025-ff7da73089d5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node 22 vs Bun vs Deno: Choose Latency, Not Loyalty - <a href="https://medium.com/@connect.hashblock/node-22-vs-bun-vs-deno-choose-latency-not-loyalty-e96ededbe4cc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak`**
+✍️ **posted by `Hash Block`**

-<blockquote>The Most Useful and Widely Used Packages in Modern Projects
+<blockquote>A practical, benchmark-minded guide to picking the right JavaScript runtime for your workload — based on p95/p99, not vibes.
 Continue reading on Medium »</blockquote>

+<h3>7.
+Why your README is the first thing a recruiter/interviewer sees - <a href="https://medium.com/@abdooy640/why-your-readme-is-the-first-thing-a-recruiter-interviewer-sees-0edb27353269?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mr Senior`**

+<blockquote>When you share your code (on GitHub, GitLab, Bitbucket, whatever) the very first file many people click is the README.md (or similar)…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Building Real-time Chat: A Journey from Polling to WebSockets - <a href="https://medium.com/@guiadse/building-real-time-chat-a-journey-from-polling-to-websockets-9e40ee15944b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Launch Your Freelancer Authority Site in Minutes — No Code Needed - <a href="https://medium.com/@mahmoudmr409/launch-your-freelancer-authority-site-in-minutes-no-code-needed-6a7cc72a0d63?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guilherme Leite`**
+✍️ **posted by `Web design by mido`**

-<blockquote>Imagine you’re in a chat window and nothing new appears until you hit refresh.
-That’s because the web is fundamentally request→response…
+<blockquote>Freelancers are drowning in admin work — but they crave trusted guidance on the right tools to stay productive, get paid faster, and scale…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Say Goodbye to ESLint Slowness: Meet oxlint-inspector by the Vue Team - <a href="https://javascript.plainenglish.io/say-goodbye-to-eslint-slowness-meet-oxlint-inspector-by-the-vue-team-0a1813595f10?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hub.0895385726622 , Distributor Risol Mayo Ayam Suwir Sari Rasa Dau – Peluang Untung Tak… - <a href="https://medium.com/@risoll.enakk.id/hub-0895385726622-distributor-risol-mayo-ayam-suwir-sari-rasa-dau-peluang-untung-tak-3d1e30b23ddf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Xiuer Old`**
+✍️ **posted by `risol _id`**

-<blockquote>When Linting Becomes Art🎨
+<blockquote>Di tengah pesatnya pertumbuhan industri kuliner Indonesia, camilan bukan sekadar pelengkap.
+Ia telah menjadi bagian penting dari kebiasaan…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-DNS in Plain English: How the Internet Finds Everything - <a href="https://manispandey.medium.com/dns-in-plain-english-2e580453c7eb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hub : +62 897-9390-848 Jaringan Logistik dan Sinergi Rantai Pasok: Vitalitas Distributor Jengkol… - <a href="https://medium.com/@jengkoliciousciousjengkol/hub-62-897-9390-848-jaringan-logistik-dan-sinergi-rantai-pasok-vitalitas-distributor-jengkol-956bf0b1f955?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manish Pandey`**
+✍️ **posted by `jengkolicious ciousjengkol`**

-<blockquote>Every time you visit a website, DNS quietly does the hard work of finding where it lives.
-This guide explains how the Domain Name System…
+<blockquote>Hub : +62 897-9390-848 Peran Distributor Jengkol Balado Di Malang adalah aksis mundi dari seluruh ekosistem bisnis jengkol di Malang Raya…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Complete Roadmap to Become a Web Developer in 2025 - <a href="https://medium.com/@StackSoul/complete-roadmap-to-become-a-web-developer-in-2025-1d75b0049490?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Vision to Design: Crafting the Perfect Listing for a Buyer - <a href="https://medium.com/@succes8or/from-vision-to-design-crafting-the-perfect-listing-for-a-buyer-04bf3c5041d8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neha Singh`**
+✍️ **posted by `Maximality Plus`**

-<blockquote>Becoming a web developer is not just about learning to code -it’s about learning how the web actually works.
-Whether you’re starting from…
+<blockquote>When a buyer approached me looking for a premium product listing for their Trilogy brown skincare oil, I knew this was more than just…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Cómo saber si tu web necesita un rediseño (y qué hacer al respecto) - <a href="https://medium.com/@savawebs/c%C3%B3mo-saber-si-tu-web-necesita-un-redise%C3%B1o-y-qu%C3%A9-hacer-al-respecto-5b77eff1b0f6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Subtle Design Mistakes That Make Your Website Feel Outdated - <a href="https://medium.com/@teknitoit/the-subtle-design-mistakes-that-make-your-website-feel-outdated-c6dcaeca2519?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Teknito IT`**

+<blockquote>Have you ever opened a website that technically “works”… but somehow feels off?
+ You can’t pinpoint why — the colors are fine, the layout… Continue reading on Medium »</blockquote>

+<h3>6.
+10 Online Traffic Secrets You’ve Never Heard Before - <a href="https://everydaysworld9980.medium.com/10-online-traffic-secrets-youve-never-heard-before-d783d71756d1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sava Web Studio`**
+✍️ **posted by `Everydaysworld`**

-<blockquote>El error más común de muchas empresas
+<blockquote>Unlock lesser-known strategies top marketers use to attract massive, high-quality traffic — without spending a fortune.
 Continue reading on Medium »</blockquote>

 <br/>